 If the relationship is serious and it is appropriate to move to deeper levels of intimacy and disclosure, explaining to a new partner something like, “Every family has its issues, and as we get to know each other I think it would be useful for you to know something about my family and what I have learned about myself.”
 Boundaries and being mindful of that timing is key.

 My wife is an alcoholic.
 She has been to treatment, but has since relapsed.
 Our marriage is suffering.
 What are our options?
 Can we see a couples therapist while she is actively addicted?

-Additionally I am collaborating with Drs.
-John & Julie Gottman to bring two-day workshop for recovering couples, Roadmap for the Journey, to treatment programs as an adjunctive therapy to standard treatment.
+Additionally, I am collaborating with Drs.
+John & Julie Gottman to bring a two-day workshop for recovering couples, Roadmap for the Journey, to treatment programs as an adjunctive therapy to standard treatment.
 We will be following up with research on the impact of early intervention with couples in recovery.